apache/yunikorn-site/docs/api/scheduler.md

 Under the `allocations` field in the response content for the app/node-related calls in the following spec, `placeholderUsed` refers to whether or not the allocation is a replacement for a placeholder.
 If true, `requestTime` is the creation time of its placeholder allocation, otherwise it's that of the allocation's ask. `allocationTime` is the creation time of the allocation, and `allocationDelay` is simply the difference between `allocationTime` and `requestTime`.

-Queue responses include runtime fields for quota preemption and unschedulable-ask backoff. `quotaPreemptionStartTime` is the quota preemption start time in Unix nanoseconds and is omitted when not set. `isQuotaPreemptionRunning` indicates whether quota preemption run is in progress for the queue. `unschedAskBackoff` is the configured unschedulable-ask backoff threshold and is omitted when zero. `askBackoffDelay` is the effective backoff delay as a Golang duration string.

 ## Partitions

 Returns general information and statistics about a partition.